Japanese steel company purchasing Pittsburgh-based U.S. Steel in deal worth nearly $15 billion

 "We look forward to collaborating closely with the U. S. Steel team to bring together the best of our companies and move forward together as the 'Best Steelmaker with World-Leading Capabilities,'" said Nippon Steel Corporation President Eiji Hashimoto in part.

-The deal has been unanimously approved by the Board of Directors at both companies and is expected to be complete in the second or third quarter of 2024.
+This deal with Nippon has been unanimously approved by the Board of Directors at both companies and is expected to be complete in the second or third quarter of 2024.
+The deal still needs approval from U.S. Steel shareholders.

 The companies will be holding a conference call at 8 a.m. to discuss details of the deal.